-Should you need to copy text from one document into another, don’t worry.
-Copying and pasting on a Chromebook works identically to how it works on any other operating system, and you can do it in a couple of ways.
+Should you need to copy text from one place to another, don’t worry.
+Copying and pasting on a Chromebook works as you’d expect from any other operating system, and you can do it in a couple of ways.

 How to Copy Text

-The first thing you want to do is open up a document or webpage and highlight the word(s) or line(s) you want to copy.
+First, open up a document or webpage and highlight the text you’d like to copy.
 Right-click the selection—either with two fingers on a trackpad, with a mouse, or by pressing Alt while clicking—and then click “Copy.”

 Alternatively, instead of using the right-click context menu, you can press Ctrl+C to copy the highlighted text to the clipboard.